hkirk/I4dab-slides/slides/06 - EfCore/06-ef-intro-relations.md

 ```

 Note:
+A Client has a membership, and each membership belongs to a client

 `ClientId` determines in which table the foreign key is placed
+For a 1-1 relationship it can either one

 * Navigational properties and foreign keys should be on the form
     * `public <ClassType> <ClassType> {get;set;}`<br/>